petros-d/docs/docs/develop-locally.md

 ### Updating a Local Project

 To make code changes to a locally running Airflow project, run `astro dev stop` followed by `astro dev start`.
 When combined, these commands rebuild and restart your project with any additional code changes that were made while it was last running.

+Occasionally for testing or upgrades, you might need to restart your entire Airflow project.
+To do this, run `astro dev kill`.
+This command deletes all data associated with your local Postgres metadata database, including Airflow Connections, logs, and task history.

 ### Monitoring a Local Project